 - Check for duplicates and canonicals to avoid confusion.

-- Testing redirects before and after launch.
+- Test redirects before and after launch.

-Common mistakes in URL redirects
+Common mistakes with URL redirects

 - Internal links left pointing to the old domain or old paths.